soyeonkimgithub/soyeonkimgithub.github.io/about.md

 # About

 <!--author-->
-- Machine Learning Engineer with extensive experience in development
+- Backend/Machine Learning Engineer with extensive experience in development
-- Passionate about technology, data, running, and minimalism
+- Passionate about technology, running, and minimalism
 - This is a repository for study notes and retrospect of work